Isilin/Edencraft-Doc/internationalization.md

 ### Resource

-Once, a resource has been loaded, throw the loader.
-A string resource can be accessed, obviously, using the mapping mechanism:
+Once, a resource has been loaded, throw the loader, a string resource can be accessed, obviously, using the mapping mechanism:

 ```cpp
 std::cout << resource["example"] << std::endl;